darkyen/vis/Readme.md

 #Vis
 A Visual programming ide, which is language independent aim and foucs is to develop as close as to pure logic.

-Current Version : Dioptre
+Current Version : Dioptre (WIP)

 #Vis for JS
 Added features include importing swagger and cylon api's out of the box with npm modules for javascript.